BrianHanke/lentil-bhgc/README.md

 ### Lentil-BHGC

 I created this repo to host Windows builds of Lentil.
-Most recently I updated the code to work with the latest Arnold SDK, 7.2.2.0+.
+Most recently I updated the code to work with Arnold SDK 7.2.2.0+.

 I've also created a brand new commercial version of Lentil-BHGC with tons of added value: